Nicole Lloyd-Ronning: Recognition

+In 2019, Los Alamos National Laboratory awarded Lloyd-Ronning the Distinguished Mentor Award, and in 2020 the University of New Mexico, Los Alamos awarded Lloyd-Ronning their Faculty Initiative Award.

-In 2021, the Los Alamos National Laboratory gave Lloyd-Ronning their inaugural Los Alamos Community Relations Medal, for her efforts in bringing STEM education to underserved students in New Mexico.
+In 2021, the Los Alamos National Laboratory gave Lloyd-Ronning their inaugural Los Alamos Community Relations Medal, for her efforts in bringing STEM education to underserved and indigenous students in New Mexico.

 In 2022, Lloyd-Ronning was named a Fellow of the American Physical Society (APS).